-Efficiency ratio formula: Efficiency ratio = Noninterest Expenses/ (Operating Income – Loan Loss Provision)
+Efficiency ratio = Noninterest Expenses/ (Operating Income – Loan Loss Provision)

-- Marketing: Advertising, market research, and design
+- Marketing: Advertising, market research, and promotional materials

 - Real estate: Rent, construction, and more

-Loan loss provisions: Financial institutions often include an expense category for expected losses.
+Financial institutions often include an expense category for expected losses.
 A subset of borrowers will default on their loans, and banks need to prepare for that inevitability.
 When customers default, banks write off those bad debts and pay expenses related to the loss.